Englewood Legacy Project

 Faith, Power, & Truth Englewood Legacy Series

-The Englewood Legacy Series is a collaborative effort between multiple leaders and organizations committed to preserving and celebrating the rich history of Englewood, Chicago.
-This project aims to create a website that serves as a comprehensive resource and platform for Englewood residents, visitors, and stakeholders to explore, learn, and engage with the community’s vibrant past and present.
+Dive into the soulful rhythm of Englewood’s history with the Englewood Legacy Series – a powerhouse collaboration of leaders and organizations dedicated to preserving and celebrating the heartbeat of Chicago.
+Our mission is clear: to craft an immersive website that goes beyond the ordinary, serving as a vibrant hub for Englewood residents, visitors, and stakeholders to not just explore, but experience the rich tapestry of the community’s past and present.

 Your generous support enables us to continue to make tremendous strides in advocating for working families while strengthening and stabilizing neighborhoods.